Genesis 28:1-9

 God’s covenant blessing is affirmed through obedience and guarded through faithful alignment with His purposes.

-2 Arise, go to Paddan Aram, to the house of Bethuel your mother’s father.
-Take a wife from there from the daughters of Laban, your mother’s brother.
+2 “Go at once to Paddan-aram, to the house of your mother’s father Bethuel, and take a wife from among the daughters of Laban, your mother’s brother.

-3 May God Almighty bless you, and make you fruitful, and multiply you, that you may be a company of peoples,
+3 May God Almighty bless you and make you fruitful and multiply you, so that you may become a company of peoples.

-4 and give you the blessing of Abraham, to you and to your offspring with you, that you may inherit the land where you travel, which God gave to Abraham.”
+4 And may He give the blessing of Abraham to you and your descendants, so that you may possess the land where you dwell as a foreigner, the land God gave to Abraham.”

-5 Isaac sent Jacob away.
-He went to Paddan Aram to Laban, son of Bethuel the Syrian, the brother of Rebekah, Jacob’s and Esau’s mother.
+5 So Isaac sent Jacob to Paddan-aram, to Laban son of Bethuel the Aramean, the brother of Rebekah, who was the mother of Jacob and Esau.

-7 and that Jacob obeyed his father and his mother, and was gone to Paddan Aram.
+7 and that Jacob had obeyed his father and mother and gone to Paddan-aram.

 God’s covenant blessing is affirmed through obedience and guarded through faithful alignment with His purposes.